-Guochao is here.
-Brands are blending Chinese elements with some of the current trends to innovate their products.
+Guochao is here and brands are blending Chinese elements with some of the current trends to innovate their products.
 In early June, to mark Cultural Heritage Day and celebrate China’s intangible cultural heritage, Starbucks China opened its third intangible cultural heritage concept shop in Suzhou.
-This follows the launch of similar shops in Beijing and Shanghai in 2021 and 2022, respectively.
+This comes in line with the opening of similar stores in Beijing and Shanghai in 2021 and 2022 respectively.

-For the first time, this new store in Suzhou presents a striking fusion of national intangible heritage skills and local non-heritage culture.
-Collaborating with over ten artists and artisans, Starbucks has crafted an experience akin to a modern heritage art gallery set within a Suzhou-style garden, offering customers a unique journey through past and present.
+This new Suzhou store uniquely blends local non-heritage culture with national intangible heritage skills.
+Working with more than ten artists and craftspeople, Starbucks has created an experience such as a modern heritage art gallery set inside a Suzhou-style garden, offering customers a unique journey through past and present.

 The shop’s design is themed around ‘Gardening & Dreaming’.
 It features a large-scale art installation comprising 70 pieces of Su embroidery bandages and a grand mural of ink and blue, created with needle brush painting techniques.
 The interior layout mirrors the picturesque ambiance of a Suzhou-style garden pavilion, using window shapes and pavilion pillars to frame the space like a traditional garden.
 Furthermore, the colourful emblems on the shop’s R-labels and aprons are crafted from Yunnan’s Wa brocade.